Utah latest state to legalize medical pot, expand Medicaid

 The measure includes a sales tax increase that is expected to generate $90 million that will combine with $800 million in federal money to fund the expansion.

 State lawmakers, however, remain concerned the plan wouldn’t cover the cost of the program.
-Incoming Utah House Speaker Brad Wilson said Friday the state already struggles to fund schools due to the state’s large families, so lawmakers fear full Medicaid expansion could cut into education dollars.
+Incoming Utah House Speaker Brad Wilson said Friday the state already struggles to fund schools because of the state’s large families, so lawmakers fear full Medicaid expansion could cut into education dollars.

 “The legislature has some tough decisions to make regarding which programs will receive less funding in the future,” he said in a statement.